-QBO composite differences in annual mean precipitation (QBO-W minus QBO-E) are shown in Figure 1 from the gridded GPCP observational dataset and from all three model simulations.
-In the observations the QBO signals are largest and statisti-180 cally significant in the tropical Pacific, equatorial Atlantic and Indian Oceans, in good agreement with previous analyses (Liess and Geller, 2012; Gray et al., 2018).
-The three simulations agree reasonably well with the GPCP distributions and amplitudes, particularly in the Pacific and Indian Oceans.
-Positive differences of up to 1.2 mm day-1 are found in the equatorial Central Pacific and the Indian Ocean and negative differences of up to 0.6 mm day-1 in the off-equatorial North Pacific, although the 185 differences are smaller in the simulations than observed.

-In the tropical Atlantic, however, there is an indication of a weak but significant signal in the observations near the ITCZ but the models show a signal of the opposite sign in this region (or the absence of a signal in the case of GC3 N96-pi).
-This disagreement with observations may be due to the biased southward position of the Atlantic ITCZ in the model which is more pronounced in December-January-February (DJF) (García-Franco et al., 2020).
-This ITCZ response is investigated further in section 3.4.
+QBO composite differences in annual mean precipitation (QBOW minus QBOE) are shown in Fig. 1 for the GPCP observational dataset and the three model simulations.
+In the observations, the QBO signals are largest and statistically significant in the tropical Pacific, equatorial Atlantic and Indian oceans, in good agreement with previous analyses (Liess and Geller, 2012; Gray et al., 2018).
+The three simulations show positive differences of up to 1.2 mm d^{-1} in the equatorial Central Pacific and the Indian Ocean and negative differences of up to $0.6 \,\mathrm{mm}\,\mathrm{d}^{-1}$ in the off-equatorial North Pacific.
+In the tropical Atlantic, however, there is a weak but significant signal in two of the simulations, but this signal is absent in the case of GC3 N96-pi.
+Note that precipitation in this region is affected by the biased southward position of the Atlantic ITCZ in the model which is more pronounced in December-January-February (DJF) (García-Franco et al., 2020).